Practical work with model architecture in Engee

 -

-Combine blocks into a subsystem with the key combination Shift+ЛКМ and select Subsystem:
+Combine blocks into a subsystem using a keyboard shortcut Shift+LKM and choose Subsystem:

-Enabled Subsystem - is a block type Subsystem whose execution is controlled by an external signal.
-An Enabled Subsystem is executed once for each main time step as long as the control signal is positive.
+Enabled Subsystem — this is a type of block Subsystem, the execution of which is controlled by an external signal.
+The activated subsystem is executed once at each main time step, as long as the control signal has a positive value.

 -